 The Tummy Tuck Procedure

 A tummy tuck is designed to tighten abdominal skin and muscle to create a slimmer, flatter midsection.
 During the procedure, your surgeon makes a horizontal incision low on the abdomen, along a natural skin fold.
 There is also an incision around the navel.
-In many cases, liposuction is then used to remove select fat tissue and sculpt the midsection and waist.
+In many cases, liposuction is then used to sculpt the midsection and waist by removing excess pockets of fat.
 Your surgeon then tightens loose muscles, pulls down the skin, and trims away the excess to create a smooth, firm look.
 The incision is sutured closed, leaving a scar that can be hidden under a bathing suit or underwear.

 How much the surgery will affect a tattoo mainly depends on the tattoo’s placement.